-If the flat tire is on the front of the vehicle (all other models), position the jack under the vehicle, as shown.
+Position the jack under the vehicle, as shown.
+If the flat tire is on the front of the vehicle (all other models), position the jack on the frame behind the flat tire.

 Rear Position - 1500 Models

 If the flat tire is on the rear, for 1500 models position the jack under the rear axle about 5 cm (2 in) inboard of the shock absorber bracket.